-2.9.1.3.
-The Creek
+2.17.2.3.The Creek

 The creek is a natural ravine that flows through the town and discharges in the Umzimvubu River.
 It has been identified that the creek is overgrown and inhibiting the flow of stormwater into the river which is causing stress on the existing stormwater infrastructure within the town.
-There is visible pavement failure on the paved internal streets and water-logged areas of the town and public facilities that are situated in close proximity to the creek.
+There is visible pavement failure on the paved internal streets and water-logged areas of the town and public facilities that are situated near the creek.

-2.9.1.4.
 Risk Reduction and Prevention